VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SELF_OPERATING_INTEGRATION_GUIDE.md

 ## 🎉 Success!

-The self-operating computer is now fully integrated into VATSAL!
+The self-operating computer is now fully integrated into BOI!
 Every component works together seamlessly, giving you the most powerful desktop automation system possible.

 **Ready to use:**
 1. 🎮 GUI Self-Operating Tab